 Minor Blues Chords for Guitar [12 Chord Studies]

-Minor Blues tunes are some of the most exciting and enjoyable songs to jam on in a jazz guitar setting.
+Minor blues tunes are some of the most popular and enjoyable songs to jam over.

-With a more open feel compared to the major jazz blues progression, these changes allow for a wide variety of chord subs and alterations in your playing.
+With a more open feel compared to major blues tunes, these changes allow for a variety of chord subs and alterations.

-In this lesson, you’ll learn six different ways to play minor blues chords on guitar, as well as study the theory behind each alteration.
+In this lesson, you learn six different minor blues progressions and the theory behind each version.

-As well, you’ll learn 12 different chord studies over these various minor blues chord progressions.
+As well, you learn 12 chord studies over those minor blues progressions.

-Each study is written out with a simple rhythm, whole and half notes.
+Each study is written with a simple rhythm, whole and half notes.

-Once you’ve got them under your fingers, make sure to begin altering the rhythms as you expand on them in the practice room.
+Once you have them under your fingers, alter the rhythms as you expand them in the practice room.

-Also, there are two levels of chord studies in the lesson below, beginner and intermediate.
+Also, there are two levels of chord studies, beginner and intermediate.

 10 Essential Minor Blues Songs

-If you’re looking to add a minor blues tune or two to your repertoire list, here’s a list of 10 minor blues tunes, 8 jazz, 1 blues, and 1 rock, that you can explore in your playing.
+If you want to add a minor blues tune to your repertoire, here’s are 10 tunes, 8 jazz, 1 blues, and 1 rock, that you can explore.